selfrefactor/rambda/CONTRIBUTING.md

 ## Fix a Typescript definition

-Please be aware, that due to [variadic arguments Typescript proposal](https://github.com/microsoft/TypeScript/issues/5453) being still open and unresolved, using **R.compose/R.pipe** is far from smooth.
-The issue has been [previously discussed](https://github.com/selfrefactor/rambda/issues/466) but there is no visible solution to it.

-1. If there is already `source/foo-spec.ts` then add a new test to reproduce the bug(otherwise you need to create such file).
+1. You may add a new test to `source/foo-spec.ts` to reproduce the bug.

-2. Apply your fix to `files/index.d.ts`
+2. Apply your fix to `files/index.d.ts`.

-3. Run `yarn typings` to confirm your fix
+3. Run `yarn typings` to confirm your fix.

+> It is known that definitions of **R.compose/R.pipe** are far from perfect.
+The issue has been [previously discussed](https://github.com/selfrefactor/rambda/issues/466) but there is no obvious solution to it.

 ## Add new `Rambda` method using helper

-There is helper script to assist you, when creating a new method in Rambda/Rambdax.
+There is a helper script to assist you, when creating a new method in Rambda/Rambdax.

-1. Run `yarn`.

-2. Run `yarn new NEW_METHOD_NAME`, e.g. `yarn new zip.with` or `yarn new zipWith`.
+1. Run `yarn new NEW_METHOD_NAME`, e.g. `yarn new zip.with` or `yarn new zipWith`.

-3. Edit `source/NEW_METHOD_NAME.js`
+2. Edit `source/NEW_METHOD_NAME.js`

-4. Edit `source/NEW_METHOD_NAME.spec.js`
+3. Edit `source/NEW_METHOD_NAME.spec.js`

-5. Edit `source/NEW_METHOD_NAME-spec.ts`
+4. Edit `source/NEW_METHOD_NAME-spec.ts`

 ## Add new method manually